-While Rask has regained the crease on a seemingly permanent basis, it’s not because Halak has faltered.
-Rask’s been otherworldly with a 9-7-1 record, 1.88 GAA and .936 save percentage.
-Halak’s been just elite, unfortunately for him.
+While Rask has regained the No. 1 job on a permanent basis, it’s not because Halak has faltered.
+Rask’s been otherworldly with a 26-8-6 record, 2.12 GAA and .929 save percentage.
+Halak’s been “just” elite, unfortunately for him.

-At least his 4-1-1 record, 2.83 GAA and .917 save percentage are proof he belongs in the NHL.
-It may just be as a backup, but he’ll probably take it and his $2.75 million cap hit, the highest of anyone on this list.
-He’s earned it, though.
+At least Halak’s 18-6-6 record, 2.39 GAA and .919 save percentage this season are proof he belongs in the NHL.
+It may just be as a backup, but he’ll take it and the unofficial raise he just got from the Bruins.
+He’s earned it.

 It’s his second season in the role, but Khudobin’s been in the position before.
 He’s actually served a total of five separate two-season stints for five different teams as their backup (twice for the Bruins).
 Maybe now’s the time the pending unrestricted free agent gets a longer look.

 Last season, Khudobin went 16-17-5 with a 2.57 GAA and .923 save percentage.
 He’s 16-8-4 with a 2.22 GAA and league-leading .930 save percentage in 2019-20.
 The not-so-big “D,” who’s only 5-foot-11, has still proven himself time and again with a .919 career mark.
 In other words, he knows what he’s doing.
 If the Stars do, they’ll try to re-sign him.